Radiooncology & Radiotherapy Bern: Head physician Prof. Dr. med. Daniel M. Aebersold

 Experienced Expert Teams for Stereotactic Radiosurgery and Body Stereotaxis

-The infrastructure in the field of high-precision irradiation is exceptional.
-Two dedicated devices are available for stereotactic radiation: A CyberKnife of the latest generation (M6) and a Novalis Tx.
+The infrastructure in the field of high precision radiotherapy is exceptional.
+Dedicated equipment for stereotactic irradiation is available: The latest generation CyberKnife and two TrueBeam linear accelerators.
 Experienced teams of experts ensure the optimal use of these technologies for a wide range of tumorous diseases in the brain, lungs, liver, prostate, and other organs.

 Center for High Precision Radiation (Stereotaxis)